-The next phase for the CEOS community is develop use cases to demonstrate how estimated PM2.5 information is aiding various decision support systems such as the provision of air quality alerts, diagnosing impact of smoke on human health, air quality monitoring in areas with sparse ground monitoring, designing new regulations, changes to prescribed burning to limit pollution in downwind regions, etc. These use cases will provide insights into the application capabilities and limitations for specific decision support systems and capacity building.
+Building on the progress and evolutions targeted here, the AC-VC community will consider developing use cases to demonstrate how satellite-informed PM{2.5} information is aiding various decision support systems, such as the provision of air quality alerts, diagnosing the impact of smoke on human health, air quality monitoring in areas with sparse ground monitoring, designing new regulations, changes to prescribed burning to limit pollution in downwind regions, etc. These use cases will provide insights into the application capabilities and limitations for specific decision support systems and capacity building.